unixorn/awesome-zsh-plugins/README.md

 * [randeme](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
 * [random-quotes](https://github.com/vkolagotla/zsh-random-quotes) - Displays random quotes or facts.
 * [razer-status-code](https://github.com/michaelmcallister/razer-status-code) - Change the colour of your [Razer Mouse](https://openrazer.github.io/) based on the status of the last executed command.
 Requires [OpenRazer](https://openrazer.github.io) linux drivers.
+* [rbenv (ecortinas)](https://github.com/ecortinas/zsh-rbenv) - Based on the [zsh-pyenv](https://github.com/mattberther/zsh-pyenv) plugin.
+This plugin will install rbenv and make it readily available
-* [rbenv (ELLIOTTCABLE)](https://github.com/ELLIOTTCABLE/rbenv.plugin.zsh) - A faster fork of the rbenv plugin from oh-my-zsh.
+* [rbenv (elliottcable)](https://github.com/ELLIOTTCABLE/rbenv.plugin.zsh) - A faster fork of the rbenv plugin from oh-my-zsh.
-* [rbenv (Meroje)](https://github.com/Meroje/zsh-rbenv) - Inspired by [https://github.com/lukechilds/zsh-nvm/](https://github.com/lukechilds/zsh-nvm/), makes it easier to work with ruby rbenvs.
+* [rbenv (meroje)](https://github.com/Meroje/zsh-rbenv) - Inspired by [https://github.com/lukechilds/zsh-nvm/](https://github.com/lukechilds/zsh-nvm/), makes it easier to work with ruby rbenvs.
 * [rbenv (jsahlen)](https://github.com/jsahlen/rbenv.plugin.zsh) - Variant based on the original oh-my-zsh rbenv plugin.
 * [rc-files](https://github.com/0b10/rc-files) - Adds shortcut functions for editing various rc files.
 * [recall](https://github.com/mango-tree/zsh-recall) - Makes using command history easier.